agsb/6502.forth/docs/AnotherForth.md

     2. Almost relocable compiled code;
     3. Interrups threads in Forth;
     4. Use of blocks and screens for keep simple;
+    5. Use forth file system, [ffs](https://github.com/howerj/ffs)

  ## Forth

-    1. reserves $00 to $3F of page zero for MONITOR, SWEET-16, etc
+    1. reserves $00 to $3F of page zero for extras;
-    2. pleny of full 64k (sic) RAM, use interleaved dictionary
+    2. pleny of full 64k (sic) RAM, use interleaved dictionary;
-    3. uses Minimal Thread Code.
+    3. uses Minimal Thread Code;
-    4. mixed eForth and Fig-Forth references.
+    4. mixed eForth and Fig-Forth references;
     5.

  ## Uniques